MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-designer-overview.md

    - **Data**.
 Provides a view of all available tables that are currently used within your app and a view of all tables that are available in your environment.
    - **Automation**.
 Displays business process flows that are a part of this app.
 You can add, remove, or create new business process flows to the app.

 4. Property pane – Displays properties of the selected component and associated forms and views with the selected entity.
-Clicking on the pencil or elipsis launches the Form or View Designer.
+Selecting the pencil or elipsis opens the form or view designer.

 5. Preview size switcher - Changes the size of the form preview helping you to see how the form will appear on various screen sizes.